NuxD/Homelab/README.md

 ## Overview

-Personal homelab built on HP Z2 mini workstations running Proxmox VE with k3s Kubernetes for DevOps learning and gaming.
+Personal homelab built on HP Z2 mini workstations running Proxmox VE with k3s Kubernetes.
 This repository contains all Infrastructure as Code, documentation, and automation scripts to rebuild the entire environment from scratch.

 ## Architecture